jason-dour/hugo-preproc/README.md

     . {
       Commit {
         Hash         string   // Hash of the commit object.
-        Author       string   // Author is the original author of the commit.
+        Author       {        // Author is the original author of the commit.
+          Name  string    // Name of the Author.
+          Email string    // Email address of the Author.
+          When  time.Time // Date/time of the commit.
+        }
-        Committer    string   // Committer is the one performing the commit,
+        Committer    {        // Committer is the one performing the commit,
                               // might be different from Author.
+          Name  string    // Name of the Committer.
+          Email string    // Email address of the Committer.
+          When  time.Time // Date/time of the commit.
+        }
         Message      string   // Message is the commit message, contains arbitrary text.
         TreeHash     string   // TreeHash is the hash of the root tree of the commit.
         ParentHashes []string // ParentHashes are the hashes of the parent commits of the commit.